AfroDizzzy/Parking-Garage-FE-BE/README.md

 No authentification/authorisation due to time constraints.
 Therefore no cors middleware used.

 No cross-site protecting for the notes input area.
 Simple cleansing of the input would fix this.

+Not really an issue but something to note, but I've written this using no classes and used interfaces instead.

+Hot loading isnt enabled, so developing for this can be quite clunky.
+Using vite would fix this, and would easy (given time) to implement.

+Logging in general.

+# Cool features to add in the future

+Send confirmation emails for bookings
+Connect with calendar systems (Outlook, Google Calendar) Allow weekly/monthly recurring reservations
+Usage statistics and reporting
+React Native version for mobile users
+Dockerize and setup a full CI/CD pipeline